-Since several students at school have severe peanut/nut allergies, TDChristian is a peanut/ nut-safe environment.
-No students, staff, parents, volunteers, guests, or temporary users of the building will be allowed to bring peanut/nut products into the school or onto the school buses.
+Since several students at school have severe peanut/nut allergies, TDChristian is nut-aware environment.
+Even exposure to a tiny amount could be potentially serious and life-threatening.

+No students, staff, parents, volunteers, guests, or temporary users of the building should bring peanut/nut products into the school or onto the school buses.
 This includes things like peanut butter, Nutella or any other hazelnut spread, cookies with nuts or peanut butter in them, granola bars, and any other food item that may have trace amounts of peanut or nut in them (read the ingredients list; they may be hidden).
-It also includes foods from many fast food outlets such as Tim Horton's and McDonald's.
-Even exposure to a tiny amount could be potentially serious and life-threatening.
-Students with allergies have been instructed to eat only food brought with them from home and not to share food with other students.

 All food served in the school store and from the vending machines are peanut and nut-free.
 Many companies now offer nut-free snacks.
 Cooperation is expected and appreciated!

+Students with allergies requiring epipens should have one on hand or supply one for safekeeping in the school office.
 Our TDChristian contact person is Marg Laswick (marg@tdchristian.ca).